No, a Christian cannot lose their salvation.

 Romans 6:22 “you have been set free from sin”

 Romans 8:2 “you have been set free from the law of sin and death”

-These verses should seal the deal for a born again Christian.
+These verses should unequivocally reassure a born-again Christian.
 Will you ever be an unbeliever again?
 Will Jesus Christ ever leave you?
 Absolutely not!
 You have received the very life of Christ and have been marked by the Holy Spirit (Ephesians 1:13).